davedoesdemos/DataLakeInADay/README.md

 # Labs

 The labs build to a data lake reporting solution with multiple data sources.
+Here we will show how data can be collected from the Internet and merged with data from an internal Sales database.
+We will then process this information and create reports based on the data.

 * [Lab 1 - Getting Internal data with Azure Data Factory and the integration Runtime](Lab1/Lab1.md)
 * [Lab 2 - Getting external data using Logic App](Lab2/Lab2.md)